CyVerse-learning-materials/foss/docs/02_project_management.md

 </figure>

-### Breakout Discussion

-Now we will do a breakout discussion section to talk about overall project management.

-???
-Question "What are some project management strategies that you have found to work well?"

-???
-Question "What is an example of a poorly managed project you were involved in?
-What contributed to this feeling?"

-???
-Question "Why do you think effective project management is important to Open Science?"

-???
-Question "What are some limitations to you, your lab/group, or your domain?"

----

 ### Team Roles and Responsibilities

 It can be easy for certain tasks to slip through the cracks.
 Established roles and responsibilities of teams can help ensure nobody gets saddled with too much work, and reduces chances of disputes among collaborators.